Aerospace & Defense

 The department has well-equipped workshops with a range of tooling machinery.
 Jeppsson describes the ethos of the department: “At the university we teach CAD software and engineering theory at the same time, not as separate subjects.
 We give students the opportunity to solve real-world problems and make better products by considering overall function, performance, production and lifecycle.
 We use computer-aided design and simulation for every aspect of a product.”

-At Luleå University, product development is taught using a portfolio of Siemens PLM Software solutions that were first implemented three decades ago.
+At Luleå University, product development is taught using a portfolio of Siemens Digital Industries Software solutions that were first implemented three decades ago.
 It includes NX™ software, Teamcenter® software, the Simcenter™ portfolio of simulation and testing software and Jack human simulation software in the Tecnomatix® portfolio.
 With 500 seats of NX, 150 licenses of Teamcenter and access to structured online training through the e-learning portal, Learning Advantage, thousands of students at the university have gained skills using product development tools.

 “I know that when the university was originally looking for a solution, one of the main priorities was strength in CAD, finite element analysis (FEA) and computer-aided manufacturing (CAM),” comments Jeppsson.
 “The ability of NX to generate tool paths for machining is fundamental to the way in which we emphasize practical skills.”